victorcabeceira/flutter-bootcamp/README.md

 # static
   Useful to create class-wide variables, so it's not necessary to create an objetct to access its properties (can't be accessed through an instance)

+# mixins
+  Are a way of reusing a class's code in multiple class hierarchies.
+  To use a mixin, use the $with keyword  followed by one or more mixin names.